OpenLocalMap/OpenLocalMap/README.md

 The project is built in HTML5 (so won't work in Ie8), PHP, jQuery, jQuery UI, Openlayers 3,  proj4js and currently uses an Oracle Database to store the controlling metadata.

-The WMS layers themselves need to be hosted on a wms server (such as Geoserver) with a spatial database beind it.
+The WMS layers themselves need to be hosted on a wms server (such as Geoserver) with a spatial database behind it.

 The ultimate aim is to provide a simple to use cross platform application that local government can quickly deploy to deliver spatial information.